 You’re Booked — Let’s Make Some Magic!

-In just a few days, we’ll capture your family as they are — with all the love, connection, chaos, and quirks (yes: endless snack requests, spontaneous hugs, and the occasional anti-pants toddler).
+In just a few days, we’ll capture your family as they are — with all the love, connection, and beautiful chaos (yes: endless snack requests, spontaneous hugs, and the occasional pants-free toddler).

 Family photos don’t need to feel like a production.
-In fact, the best sessions feel a lot like just spending time together.
-This guide is here to help you unlearn what a family session “should” be — and get you ready with less pressure, more presence, and a whole lot of heart.
+The best sessions feel like time well spent together.
+This guide is here to help you unlearn what a family shoot “should” look like — so you can show up with less pressure, more presence, and your full, real selves.

-Let’s keep it simple, fun, and real.
+Let’s keep it fun, easy, and real.
 Your only job?
 Be yourselves.

 Congratulations — you’ve booked your documentary family photo session!